xyproto/orbiton/README.md

 ## Known bugs

-* Files with lines longer than the terminal width are not supported.
+* Files with lines longer than the terminal width are not supported (resize the terminal to edit long lines).
-* The smart indentation is a bit dumb.
+* The smart indentation can be dumb when typing a closing bracket (`}`).

 ## Hotkeys